Center for the Education of Women+ scholarship winners pose for a group photograph.

 In July 2023, the IHP’s Framing & Design Committee released a design for the IHP’s next five years that includes a research plan and priorities, recommendations for additional project activities, and an articulation of the values and commitments that must guide the IHP’s work.

-Explore our Research Plan and Priorities
+Explore Our Research Plan and Priorities

 The IHP is engaged in rigorous, scholarly work to study and document the university’s full history.
 Our research is organized by four Frames, which are essential themes that provide a structure for the project’s wide-ranging research.